 The FHA Streamline Refinance is a unique mortgage product, available to homeowners with existing FHA home loans.
-The program was built to be the fastest, simplest way for an FHA-insured homeowners to refinance their respective mortgages.
+The program was built to be the fastest, easiest way for an FHA-insured homeowner to refinance an existing FHA mortgage.

-The FHA Streamline Refinance's big draw is its leniency.
+The FHA Streamline Refinance's big draw is its simplicity.

-- Those that meet the FHA Streamline Refinance guidelines as written by the FHA, but fail to meet the FHA Streamline Refinance guideline overlays required by their bank
+- Those who meet the official FHA Streamline Refinance guidelines but fail to satisfy any FHA Streamline Refinance guideline overlays required by their bank

-- Those that are approved for an FHA Streamline Refinance, but don't have the cash required to start a new escrow account for real estate taxes and homeowners insurance
+- Those who are approved for an FHA Streamline Refinance, but without cash required to start a new escrow account for real estate taxes and homeowners insurance

-- Those that meet the FHA Streamline Refinance guidelines, but want to reduce their loan term to 15 years; or move from a non-adjusting ARM to a fixed-rate mortgage
+- Those who meet the FHA Streamline Refinance guidelines, but want to reduce their loan term to 15 years; or move from a non-adjusting ARM to a fixed-rate mortgage

 Force Banks To Remove FHA Streamline Refinance Overlays

 The FHA Streamline Refinance is the most lenient mortgage product in the market today.
-There are almost no verifications required.
+There are nearly no verifications required.

-Lenders, however, don't underwrite to the FHA's Streamline Refinance program guidelines.
-Instead, lenders add additional qualification standards for FHA Streamline Refinance applicants to clear.
-In industry parlance, these are called "investor overlays" and, for the FHA Streamline Refinance, overlays can include any of the following :
+In industry parlance, these additional standards are called "investor overlays" and, for the FHA Streamline Refinance program, investor overlays can include any of the following :